 What won’t be covered in my Cuban travel insurance?

-There are some features that may not be included in your insurance for your trip to Cuba.
+Some features may not be included in your insurance for your trip to Cuba.
 These are known as exclusions.
-Make sure know what you can and can’t claim for before you make your holiday plans.
+Make sure to know what you can and can’t claim for before you make your holiday plans.

-Some insurance policies might not cover you for accidents or injuries you sustain during activities like scuba diving or jet-skiing, or even hiking or kicking around a football on the beach.
+Some insurance policies might not cover you for accidents or injuries you sustain during activities like scuba diving or jet-skiing.
+This may also include hiking or kicking around a football on the beach.
 MoneySuperMarket’s insurance comparison tool allows you to quickly find out what activities will and won’t be covered in any travel insurance policy.
 If you plan on enjoying any physical activities while on your Cuban getaway, check that they’re included first